AnggaR96s/Reforestation/README.md

-## What kind of dinosaur loves to sleep?
-A stega-snore-us.
+## A cannibal is someone who is fed up with people.